First Federation Trust

 - Is creative and asks their own questions.

-At Newton Ferrers, we have implemented a ‘Teaching for Mastery’ approach to achieve the aims of the 2014 National Curriculum.
+At Newton Ferrers, a ‘Teaching for Mastery’ approach to achieve the aims of the 2014 National Curriculum is securely embedded throughout the school..

 Staff plan small, progressive steps in which prior learning is explicitly linked to new learning , developing a coherent ‘journey’ through both a unit of work and within a lesson.
 Lessons are planned to support all children to master a skill and to move children forwards with their learning together.
 Planning is informed through the assessment of